If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Use UV Rays

-Stuff in the Dryer Sheets
+Stuff With Dryer Sheets

-1. Ball up a few dryer sheets.
+1. Ball them up: Scrunch up two or three dryer sheets.

-Teabag Test
+The Teabag Test

 Kitty Litter

-Citrus Fruit
+Citrus Peels

 Commercial Products

-How to Prevent Odor in Boots
+How To Prevent Odor in Boots

 FAQs